 - Select from a scrollable list of connected panels, beltpacks or roles (role based sessions) - Select and name shift pages.
 You can also see how many keys are currently assigned to each shift page.
-Left and right arrows allow you to move between shift pages - If you are using role based sessions and have configured multiple devices for a role, select the device you wish to program for this role here - Name shift pages
+Left and right arrows allow you to move between shift pages - If you are using role based sessions and have configured multiple devices for a role, select the device you wish to program for this role here - To add a key to all the endpoints on a particular role, enable Add to All Role Endpoints in the Configure Palette tab (below) - Name shift pages

-Page: Main + Page Names Zoom
+Page: Main 🚽 Page Names Zoom

-Main - (5 keys assigne d)
+Main - (5 keys assigned)

-Shift 1 - (1 key assigned )
+Shift 1 - (1 key assigned)

-Shift 2 - (2 keys assigne d)
+Shift 2 - (2 keys assigned)

-Shift 3 - (0 keys assigne d)
+Shift 3 - (0 keys assigned)

-Shift 4 - (0 keys assigne d)
+Shift 4 - (0 keys assigned)

-Shift 5 - (5 keys assigne d)
+Shift 5 - (5 keys assigned)

-Shift 6 - (7 keys assigne d)
+Shift 6 - (7 keys assigned)

-Shift 7 - (0 keys assigne d)
+Shift 7 - (0 keys assigned)

-Shift 8 - (0 keys assigne d)
+Shift 8 - (0 keys assigned)